VA

 Structure: Pre-purchased hour blocks with monthly commitment

-Pros: Predictable recurring revenue, encourages higher utilization, reduces administrative overhead
+Pros: Predictable recurring revenue, encourages higher utilization, reduces admin overhead

 Cons: Clients may not use all hours, requires clear rollover policies